yujias424/MR-ITE/README.md

 ### MR-ITE

-This is the github repository to store all analysis code for the project
+This is the github repository to store all analysis code for the MR-ITE project

 A framework for detecting causal effects of risk factors at an individual level based on principles of Mendelian randomization: Applications to modelling individualized effects of lipids on coronary artery disease